 Chandni Chowk is also one of the best places to visit in Delhi for those who are looking for second-hand and archaic treasures.
 There are a few shops which sell old gramophones, cameras and home decor that you won't find elsewhere.
 One might think they are slightly expensive but if you spend some time here, the shopkeeper might give you a good discount.

-One must also include the market in the list of best places to visit in Delhi owing to the famous eating joints here.
+One must also include the market in the list of best places to see in delhi owing to the famous eating joints here.
 While Parantha Gali was a favourite with travellers, it has lost its flavour and charm and you can find much better options elsewhere.

 If this is your first trip to Delhi, you must head here irrespective of whether you enjoy shopping.
 The main export street is where you'll find innumerable shops selling the latest clothes, shoes and bags.
 Our pro tip is to head here in the morning to avoid evening rush and to make full use of your bargaining skills.